KaceCottam/UltimateBattleship/README.md

 Created for a final project in Washington State University's CPTS 122 course.

+Currently, we are on a very early pre-release.
+The simple playable version is a subproject in the spike folder named "BasicBattleship".
+To build this project, make sure that you compile cmake with the option `-DBUILD_BasicBattleship=ON`.

 ## [Website](www.KaceCottam.github.io/UltimateBattleship) | [Github Index](docs/index.md)

 An [SFML-Based](https://www.sfml-dev.org/index.php) Battleship program with networking capabilities.